Toxin Free Living: Healthy Kitchen Essentials

 As for knives, get something that is a high quality stainless steel and make sure it is free of aluminum, which can leach aluminum into food when heated.
 A high quality carbon steel is another great option:

-Live Edge Walnut Cutting Board
+Live Edge Unfinished Cutting Board

 WÜSTHOF High Carbon Stainless Steel Kitchen Knife Set